christianwach/civicrm-admin-utilities/readme.txt

 1. Make sure CiviCRM is activated and properly configured
 1. Activate the plugin through the 'Plugins' menu in WordPress

 In single-site installs, you can adjust this plugin's settings by visiting "Settings" --> "CiviCRM Admin Utilities".
-If you install this plugin in multisite and have CiviCRM network-enabled, then you should also network-enable this plugin.
-You'll then find its settings page at "Network Admin" --> "Settings" --> "CiviCRM Admin Utilities".
+In WordPress Multisite, you will find the network settings page at "Network Admin" --> "Settings" --> "CiviCRM Admin Utilities".
+If you install this plugin in WordPress Multisite and have CiviCRM network-activated, then you should also network-activate this plugin.

-This plugin requires a minimum of *WordPress 4.4* and *CiviCRM 4.6*.
-For versions of CiviCRM prior to 4.6, this plugin requires the corresponding branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in CiviCRM file.
-Please refer to the each repo for further instructions.

 <h4>Upgrading from 0.3.3 or earlier</h4>